a gift

 Attack on Titan is one of the best manga to come out in recent memory but it is bogged down by a convoluted plot, contradictory exposition of its themes, questionable character development, and a random twist that does nothing to diminish or enhance the plot.
 It just kinda happens.
 AoT at its core, however effectively examines dread, uncertainty, war, and freedom through its primary character Eren Jaeger.
 I hope that readers question how capable we are of creating a positive world for future generations.

-For me, AoT is a story of dread, perhaps freedom, but that is discussed [here](https://www.youtube.com/watch?v=H6GmVCD7cxk&ab_channel=invaderzz) to far greater effect.
 Attack on Titan’s end hinges on its uncertainty.
-Can people who have committed genocide lead Earth’s last people?
-I say they get tossed in jail and executed.
-But that would be disrespectful to the world of possibility Eren provided in ridding the world of Titan powers, allegedly.
-But this is why I do not like the ending.
-Personally, seeing a kid too stupid to be safe get powers and destroy the world for vengeance is heartbreaking.
-However, the rumbling would always happen at some point.
-Because an island of GIGANTIC TRANSFORMING HUMANS THAT MAY GO MINDLESS AND START EATING HUMANS ARE DANGEROUS ESPECIALLY WHEN THEY HAVE A BUILT-IN MECHANISM THAT SAYS THE BIGGEST VERSIONS OF THOSE MONSTERS WILL LITERALLY STOMP THE REST OF THE WORLD TO DEATH IF THEY ARE INVADED.
+For me, AoT is a story of dread, perhaps freedom.
+An interesting question I found asking myself concerning justice was if people who have committed genocide lead Earth’s last people?
+I say they get tossed in jail at least.
+But we have to acknowledge to the world of possibility Eren provided in ridding the world of Titan powers, allegedly. do not like the ending, personally, because seeing a kid too stupid to be safe get powers and destroy the world for vengeance is heartbreaking.
+The rumbling would always happen at some point because an island of GIGANTIC TRANSFORMING HUMANS THAT MAY GO MINDLESS AND START EATING HUMANS ARE DANGEROUS ESPECIALLY WHEN THEY HAVE A BUILT-IN MECHANISM THAT SAYS THE BIGGEST VERSIONS OF THOSE MONSTERS WILL LITERALLY STOMP THE REST OF THE WORLD TO DEATH IF THEY ARE INVADED.
+Couldnt we do away with them?

-While going through outrage at AoT’s ending, I begin to understand something about why the story resonates.
+While going through the communiies outrage at AoT’s ending, I begin to understand something about why the story resonates.
 It is only when one believes a better outcome can be achieved that one might find the strength to feel pity for themselves and others.
 I thought there were many ways AoT could have ended better.
 But Eren never saw a world where peace was meant for him.
 Paradis was never liberated by civil war.
 There was no non-violent protest that challenged genocide or prejudice in Marley.
 Eren thought Paradis to be the only refuge in the world.
 The outrage of knowing the world outside stood by and actively participated in the creation of his grief entrenched the despair he had felt.
-Genocide by Paradis Titans or genocide by Marley, there are no happy endings.
+Genocide by Paradis Titans or by Marley, sterilized by Zeke, there are no happy endings.
+At best, the titan powers can be done away with.
+Alledgedly.
 This was the tragic form of Iseyama’s narrative.

 Life is complicated.
-We make decisions every day that could impact the lives of every living creature on this planet.
+We collectively make decisions every day that could impact the lives of every living creature on this planet.
 We are in the middle of a climate crisis that we have not yet collectively accepted, but is happening slowly.
 We can destroy our planet at any time with nuclear weapons.
 We can create our rumbling.
 We will eventually.
 How then, can we know what good needs to be done?
 How do we preserve the future?
-Who are we?
-What can be preserved?
+Who are we to do so?
+What should be preserved?
 What is the right way to live in the face of extinction?
 Why can’t a unifying, unselfish love be present in these times?
 What do we want for the future?

-The gift Isayama provides for us is the deep-seated hope in all characters for a safer world.
-A hope that persists through deep flaws and despair.
+The gift Isayama provides for us is the deep-seated hope all characters share for a safer world.
+A hope that persists past the rumbling.